IB English / English Literature

 Last but not least, global issues are particularly important for the Individual Oral (IO) which consists of a ten-minute presentation and a five-minute discussion with the subject teacher.
 For the IBDP English Language & Literature exam, the oral exam consists of the study of two non-literary texts exploring the same global issue.
 For the IBDP English Literature exam the oral exam consists of a study of two literary texts and a global issue.
 The students will need to study their chosen texts and do close language analysis to explore how the writers of both texts explore the global issue similarly, differently, or both.
 They will also need to comment on why this is the case by researching the historical and social context of the texts.
 The MYP does provide the students with basic training for the IO where they will most likely need to prepare a shortened version of five minutes, instead of the ten required for the IBDP.

-The IB English Individual Oral (IO) is an internally assessed spoken presentation based on two texts that students have prepared in advance, in response to a chosen global issue.
+The IB English Individual Oral (IO) is an internally assessed spoken presentation based on two texts that students have studied in class, in response to a chosen global issue.
 It is worth 30% of your overall grade at SL and 20% at HL.
 The presentation lasts for 10 minutes, followed by 5 minutes of Q&A with your teacher.
 With your teacher’s guidance, you will pick an extract each from two texts you studied in class, and use that as the basis of your planning.
-You’re allowed to bring 10 bullet points and a clean, unannotated copy of the extracts to the presentation, but you’re not allowed to read off a pre-written essay.
+You’re allowed to bring 10 bullet points and a clean, unannotated copy of the extracts to the presentation, but you’re not allowed to bring a script to the exam.

 With all these expectations, it may seem really daunting to prepare for the IO.